 It is your responsibility to check that you are sending email to the correct recipient, as there may be more than one person with the same name using the service.
 Always check that you have the correct email address for the person you wish to send to - this can be done by checking their entry in the NHS Directory.

 Email is admissible as evidence in a court of law and messages can be classified as legal documents.
-Internal emails may also need to be disclosed under the Freedom of Information Act 2000 and the Data Protection Act 1988.
+Internal emails may also need to be disclosed under the Freedom of Information Act 2000, the Data Protection Act 1998 and amendments and Freedom of Information (Scotland) Act 2002.
 Emails should be treated like any other clinical communication and care should be taken to ensure that content is accurate and the tone is appropriate.

 It is your responsibility to make sure that your details in the NHS Directory are correct and up to date.

 You must not use the NHS Directory to identify individuals or groups of individuals to target for commercial gain, either on your behalf or on that of a third party.